 Inheriting from a trust can sound like a dream come true, but it's not without tax implications.
-If your dear old uncle dies and leaves you $50,000 in his will, the Internal Revenue Service doesn't consider this income and you don't have to pay taxes on the cash.
+If a relative dies and leaves you $50,000 in their will, the Internal Revenue Service doesn't consider this income and you don't have to pay taxes on the cash.
 This basic rule can change if you inherit from a trust instead.

 The Trust’s Tax Liability